Professional Practice Committee

 Dr Paul Gibbs

 Since 1997, Paul has worked with a wide range of clients including; waste management companies, water utilities, local authorities, regulators, government departments and insurance companies as well as many smaller businesses and independent farmers and land managers throughout the UK, in Europe, Middle East, Australasia and the USA.
-Paul provides consultancy advice, emergency response and expert opinion in all areas of soil science and the wider land environments, with a particular focus on land contamination, agricultural productivity, land restoration/reclamation and waste recycling.
+Paul provides consultancy advice, emergency response and expert witness services in all areas of soil science and the wider land environments, with a particular focus on land contamination, agricultural productivity, land restoration/reclamation and recycling of waste to land e.g. biosolids, compost, anaerobic digestate

 Dr Paul Newell Price